University Library Gift Policy

 The University Librarian is the final authority of the acceptance and disposition of gifts.

-Unless prearranged, packing and transportation of the gift to the library is the responsibility of the donor.
+- Transportation of Gifts in-Kind: Packing and transportation of the gift to the library is the responsibility of the donor.